MilesTsue93/project/README.md

 3. an error page rendering a customized error message if something goes awry
 4. a login page
 5. a register user page
-6. a page showing history of generated content
+6. a page showing index of gpast enerated content

 As well as a general layout template where all the pages inherit their properties

-#### *A portion of this code was refactored from Problem Set 9: Finance from CS50's class, including the layout HTML page, the login route and the logout route, and the hashed
+#### *A portion of this code was refactored from Problem Set 9: Finance from CS50's class, including the layout HTML page, the login route and the logout route, and the hashed password*